Vinland: Saga of Erik the Red

 When spring arrived, Thorhall Gamlason, the Icelander, wanted to sail north around Kjalarnes to seek Vinland, while Thorfinn Karlsefni preferred to sail southward down the east coast.
 Thorhall took only nine men, and his vessel is swept out into the ocean by contrary winds; he and his crew never returned.
 Thorfinn and Snorri, with Freydis (plus possibly Bjarni), sailed down the east coast with 40 men or more and established a settlement on the shore of a seaside lake, protected by barrier islands and connected to the open ocean by a river which was navigable by ships only at high tide.
 The settlement was known as Hóp, and the land abounded with grapes/currants and wheat.
 The teller of this saga was uncertain whether the explorers remained here over the next winter (said to be very mild) or for only a few weeks of summer.
 One morning they saw nine hide boats; the local people (Skrælings) examined the Norse ships and departed in peace.
 Later a much larger flotilla of boats arrived, and trade commenced (Karlsefni forbade the sale of weapons).
 One day, the local traders were frightened by the sudden arrival of the Greenlanders' bull, and they stayed away for three weeks.
 They then attacked in force, but the explorers managed to survive with only minor casualties, by retreating inland to a defensive position, a short distance from their camp.
 Pregnancy slowed Freydis down, so she picked up the sword of a fallen companion and brandished it against her bare breast, scaring the attackers into withdrawal.
 One of the local people picked up an iron axe, tried using it, but threw it away.
 The explorers subsequently abandoned the southern camp and sailed back to Straumsfjord, killing five natives they encountered on the way, lying asleep in hide sacks.

 Karlsefni, accompanied by Thorvald Eriksson and others, sailed around Kjalarnes and then south, keeping land on their left side, hoping to find Thorhall.
 After sailing for a long time, while moored on the south side of a west-flowing river, they were shot at by a one-footed man, and Thorvald died from an arrow-wound.
 Once they reached Markland, the men encountered five natives, of whom they kidnapped two boys, baptizing them and teaching them their own language.
-The explorers returned to Straumsfjord, but disagreements during the following winter lead to the abandonment of the venture.
+The explorers returned to Straumsfjord, but disagreements during the following winter led to the abandonment of the venture.
 On the way home, the ship of Bjarni the Icelander was swept into the Sea of Worms (Maðkasjár in Skálholtsbók, Maðksjár in Hauksbók) by contrary winds.
 The marine worms destroyed the hull, and only those who escaped in the ship's worm-proofed boat survived.
 This was the last Vinland expedition recorded in the saga.